bnb-chain/bnb-chain.github.io/docs/bcfusion/developers/system-contracts.md

 ### Stake Credit Contract

 The Stake Credit contract is a template proxy contract.
-When a is created, a new stake credit contract is deployed, to manage staking credit and facilitate the exchange between credit and BNB.
+When a validator is created, a new stake credit contract is deployed, to manage staking credit and facilitate the exchange between credit and BNB.

 ### Governor Contract